KnoopPunt: Low Cost Technology

 - Activist Press Service, Amsterdam [Archive Ravage]

-- Hacktic, nu Xs4all
+- Hacktic, now Xs4all

 Learning Internet without Internet